wabiwabi/wabiwabi/README.md

 - 👋 Hi, I’m @wabiwabi
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested blowing my own mind (with cool code)
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning c++ and javascript
-- 💞️ I’m looking to collaborate on anything that will help me practise my coding skills!
+- 💞️ I’m looking to collaborate on anything that will help me practise my coding skills
 - 📫 How to reach me ...

 <!---